PrajwalP7295/AWS-CICD-Pipeline-EC2-Deploy/README.md

 Access your AWS console using your Admin account and create a user specifically for this project.

 When creating the user, attach the following policies :

 - AmazonEC2FullAccess

 - AmazonS3FullAccess

 - IAMFullAccess

 - AmazonEC2ContainerRegistryFullAccess

 - AWSCodeCommitFullAccess

 - AWSCodeBuildAdminAccess

 - AWSCodeDeployFullAccess

 - AWSCodePipelineFullAccess

-> After creating the user, download the CSV file that contains the Username and Password.
+> **NOTE**: After creating the user, download the CSV file that contains the Username and Password.

 We need to create **[HTTPS Git credentials for AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html)** for this user, as this information is required to connect to CodeCommit.

-> Download the CSV file containing the Username and Password for CodeCommit.
+> **NOTE**: Download the CSV file containing the Username and Password for CodeCommit.

 Log out of the Admin account and log in using the newly created user account.